avary/stoolap/docs/_docs/performance/optimization.md

 3. **Write optimized queries** - Select only needed columns and filter early
 4. **Use prepared statements** - Leverage the query cache for repeated queries
 5. **Manage transactions efficiently** - Keep transactions short and focused
-6. **Monitor and analyze** - Use EXPLAIN and profiling to identify bottlenecks
+6. **Monitor performance** - Use query timing and row counts to identify bottlenecks
-7. **Update statistics** - Ensure the query optimizer has accurate information
+7. **Rebuild indexes** - Recreate indexes periodically for optimal performance
 8. **Consider bulk operations** - Use bulk inserts and updates for better throughput
 9. **Leverage vectorized execution** - Structure operations to benefit from batch processing
 10. **Configure for your workload** - Adjust memory settings based on your specific needs